-- 214 the AVPR. - a.
-The Hearing Board shall complete its Investigation and shall report its decision in writing to the AVPR.
-The AVPR shall advise the Respondent, the Complainant, and the relevant Senior Administrator(s) of the decision. - b.
-If there is more than one Respondent or Complainant, reasonable efforts will be made to provide each with parts of the report that are pertinent to them.
-It is recommended that the format of the Hearing Board report contain the following: - i. the full Allegation of a breach of the Policy; - ii. a list of Hearing Board members and their credentials; - iii. a summary of the Complainant's position including reference to relevant witnesses and/or evidence put forward; - iv. a summary of the Respondent's position including reference to relevant witnessesand/or evidence put forward; - v. a determination of whether a breach of the Policy occurred; - vi. if a breach has occurred, its extent and seriousness; and - vii. recommendations of changes to procedures or practices, if any, to avoid similarsituations in the future. - 231 c.
-Recommendations of the Hearing Board may also include, without limitation: - i. withdrawing all pending relevant publications; - ii. notifying publishers of publications in which the involved research was reported;

-- 234 iii. notifying co-investigators, collaborators, students and other project personnel of the 235 decision; 236 iv. ensuring the unit(s) involved is informed of appropriate practices for promoting the 237 proper conduct of research; 238 v. informing any outside funding sponsor(s) of the results of the Inquiry and of actions to 239 be taken.
-240 d.
+- provide each with parts of the report that are pertinent to them.
+It is recommended that the format of the Hearing Board report contain the following: - i. the full Allegation of a breach of the Policy;

+- ii. a list of Hearing Board members and their credentials; - iii. a summary of the Complainant's position including reference to relevant witnesses and/or evidence put forward; - iv. a summary of the Respondent's position including reference to relevant witnesses and/or evidence put forward; - v. a determination of whether a breach of the Policy occurred; - vi. if a breach has occurred, its extent and seriousness; and - vii. recommendations of changes to procedures or practices, if any, to avoid similar situations in the future. - c.
+Recommendations of the Hearing Board may also include, without limitation: - i. withdrawing all pending relevant publications; - ii. notifying publishers of publications in which the involved research was reported; - iii. notifying co-investigators, collaborators, students and other project personnel of the decision; - iv. ensuring the unit(s) involved is informed of appropriate practices for promoting the proper conduct of research; - v. informing any outside funding sponsor(s) of the results of the Inquiry and of actions to be taken. - d.
 The Hearing Board's decision is based on majority vote.
-No minority reports shall be 241 allowed.
-242 The Hearing Board report is final and not subject to revision. e.
-243 4.2 Dismissal of the Allegation 244 245 - a.
-If the Hearing Board advises that the Allegation should be dismissed, the AVPR shall so advise any person identified in the Allegation, the Respondent, the Complainant and other appropriate University Officials.
-In addition, the notification requirements of the applicable collective agreement shall be followed. - 250 b.
-Where the Allegation is dismissed, the AVPR and appropriate Senior Administrator, shall 251 take all reasonable steps to repair any damage that the Respondent's reputation for 252 scholarly integrity or research activities may have suffered by virtue of the Allegation.
-The 253 AVPR shall ensure that a letter confirming the finding that no breach of the Policy was 254 substantiated is sent to the Respondent, with a copy to the Complainant, and to the Senior 255 Administrator(s).
-With the consent of the Respondent, a letter confirming the finding that 256 no breach was substantiated may be sent to other persons with knowledge of the 257 Allegation.
-These persons may include, but are not limited to, co-authors, co-investigators, - collaborators, and others who may have been notified by the AVPR. - 259
+No minority reports shall be allowed. - e.
+The Hearing Board report is final and not subject to revision.

+4.2 Dismissal of the Allegation

+- a.
+If the Hearing Board advises that the Allegation should be dismissed, the AVPR or Senior Administrator shall so advise any person identified in the Allegation, the Respondent, the Complainant and other appropriate University Officials.
+In addition, the notification requirements of the applicable collective agreement shall be followed. - b.
+Where the Allegation is dismissed, the AVPR and appropriate Senior Administrator, shall take all reasonable steps to repair any damage that the Respondent's reputation for scholarly integrity or research activities may have suffered by virtue of the Allegation.
+The AVPR or Senior Administrator shall ensure that a letter confirming the finding that no breach of the Policy was substantiated is sent to the Respondent, with a copy to the Complainant, relevant Senior Administrator(s) and the AVPR.
+With the consent of the Respondent, a letter confirming the finding that no breach was substantiated may be sent to other persons with knowledge of the Allegation.
+These persons may include, but are not limited to, co-authors, co-investigators, collaborators, and others who may have been notified by the AVPR or Senior Administrator.

-260 4.3 Determination of Consequences
+4.3 Determination of Consequences

-If the Allegation is found to have been made in good faith, no disciplinary measures or retaliatory action shall be taken against the Complainant.
-If the Allegation is found to have been made in bad faith, the AVPR will refer the matter to Discrimination and Harassment Prevention Services for resolution under the University Discrimination and Harassment Prevention Policy4.
-Any acts of retaliation (including threats, intimidation, reprisals or adverse employment or education action) made against the Complainant, Respondent or any individual who participated in any manner in the Investigation or resolution of a report of a breach of the a.
-If a Respondent who is an undergraduate or graduate student is found to have breached the

-268 Policy are subject to the University Discrimination and Harassment Prevention Policy.
+- 277 If the Allegation is found to have been made in good faith, no disciplinary measures or 278 retaliatory action shall be taken against the Complainant.
+If the Allegation is found to have been - 279 made in bad faith, the AVPR or Senior Administrator will refer the matter to Discrimination and - 280 Harassment Prevention Services for resolution under the University Discrimination and - 281 Harassment Prevention Policy.
+Any acts of retaliation (including threats, intimidation, reprisals - or adverse employment or education action) made against the Complainant, Respondent or any - individual who participated in any manner in the Investigation or resolution of a report of a - breach of the Policy are subject to the University Discrimination and Harassment Prevention - 285 Policy.

-269 4.3.1 For Students
+4.3.1 For Students